-- (a) Planning the overall activities and work of the operations department in cooperation with other departments at the plant, to develop an integrated programme for plant operations; - (b) Human resources planning and staff development; - (c) Direct operation of the plant by monitoring and controlling plant systems in accordance with operating procedures, OLCs and administrative procedures; - (d) Supervision of shift operations by the shift supervisor, and periodic evaluation of shift operations by the management of the operations department; - (e) Organization and supervision of refuelling and shutdown activities; - (f) Development of operating procedures, and coordination of their preparation to ensure the safe and reliable operation of the plant; - (g) Coordination of the development and implementation of programmes and policies to ensure that plant operations are performed in a safe and reliable manner; - (h) Involvement in the development of surveillance programmes for structures, systems and components important to safety, and coordination of the implementation of such programmes; - (i) Development and implementation of work management processes to ensure that shift personnel are aware of the work undertaken in the plant and maintain the correct plant configuration; - Maintenance of proper plant configuration by the correct handling of changes in the plant status caused by maintenance, modifications and testing activities; - (k) Identification of deficiencies in equipment and in the plant to ensure that maintenance activities can be structured effectively; - (l) Support of outage activities through the involvement of knowledgeable plant operating personnel in schedule development, testing, special projects, alignment of systems, tracking of system operability and the return to service of systems; - (m) Establishment and implementation of a system to prevent unauthorized access to, or interference with, items important to safety; - (n) Identification of training needs, involvement in the development of training programmes and in the monitoring of training sessions, and evaluation of training programmes; - (o) Verification of good housekeeping and material conditions in the areas of the plant for which the operations department is responsible; - (p) Establishment of operating goals and objectives that are in accordance with the overall goals and objectives for the plant; - (q) Reporting on abnormal events, including near misses and low level events, participating in the investigation of such events, and deciding on measures to be taken to reduce the probability of a similar situation reoccurring; - (r) Dissemination of operating experience to operating personnel to learn from events
+- 2.4.
+The structure of the operations department will differ depending on the specific plant; however, this structure is normally composed of personnel who perform shift work, and additional personnel who are present during normal working hours.
+The following tasks, functions and responsibilities should be taken into account in determining the structure for the operations department: - (a) Planning the overall activities and work of the operations department in cooperation with other departments at the plant, to develop an integrated programme for plant operations; - (b) Human resources planning and staff development; - (c) Direct operation of the plant by monitoring and controlling plant systems in accordance with operating procedures, OLCs and administrative procedures; - (d) Supervision of shift operations by the shift supervisor, and periodic evaluation of shift operations by the management of the operations department; - (e) Organization and supervision of refuelling and shutdown activities; - (f) Development of operating procedures, and coordination of their preparation to ensure the safe and reliable operation of the plant; - (g) Coordination of the development and implementation of programmes and policies to ensure that plant operations are performed in a safe and reliable manner; - (h) Involvement in the development of surveillance programmes for structures, systems and components important to safety, and coordination of the implementation of such programmes; - (i) Development and implementation of work management processes to ensure that shift personnel are aware of the work undertaken in the plant and maintain the correct plant configuration; - (j) Maintenance of proper plant configuration by the correct handling of changes in the plant status caused by maintenance, modifications and testing activities; - (k) Identification of deficiencies in equipment and in the plant to ensure that maintenance activities can be structured effectively; - (l) Support of outage activities through the involvement of knowledgeable plant operating personnel in schedule development, testing, special projects, alignment of systems4, tracking of system operability and the return to service of systems; - (m) Establishment and implementation of a system to prevent unauthorized access to, or interference with, items important to safety; - (n) Identification of training needs, involvement in the development of training programmes and in the monitoring of training sessions, and evaluation of training programmes; - (o) Verification of good housekeeping and material conditions in the areas of the plant for which the operations department is responsible; - (p) Establishment of operating goals and objectives that are in accordance with the overall goals and objectives for the plant; - (q) Reporting on abnormal events, including near misses and low level events, participating in the investigation of such events, and deciding on measures to be

-&lt;sup>4 The alignment of a system or equipment is the configuration of the system or equipment that is created by operating switches, valves or breakers to ensure the appropriate functioning of the system or equipment for a given purpose.
+4 The alignment of a system or equipment is the configuration of the system or equipment that is created by operating switches, valves or breakers to ensure the appropriate functioning of the system or equipment for a given purpose.